As of 1 July this year, various changes are expected to occur in the laws of Australia.

 1. Family Payments

-If you receive Family Tax Benefit (FTB) Part A and income support payment (income allowance), but due to your high income you are unable to receive income support payment, you can calculate the rate of FTB A from your income test.
+If you receive Family Tax Benefit (FTB) Part A and income support payment (income allowance), however due to your high income you are unable to receive income support payment, you can calculate the rate of FTB A from your income test.

 From 2 July, parents will be able to use the new Child Care Package at Child Care Subsidy (CCS).
 The new Child Care Subsidies (CCS, Child Care Assistance) is a system that replaces the current Child Care Benefit and Child Care Rebate systems.

 Through the support of Child Care Safety Net, the CCS is designed to be simpler than the multiple subsidy systems currently in place which will aid low-middle income earning families.
 In order to be qualified for CSS, you must have children under the age of 13 who do not attend high school.
-Additionally, vaccination requirements must be met and the parent or carer must meet Australian residential requirements.
+Additionally, vaccination requirements must be met and the parent o carer must meet Australian residential requirements.

 3. Payments for Carers

 From the start of July, the government will be providing Carer Supplement and Child Disability Assistance Payments.
-If you are eligible, by 31 July money will be credited into your designated bank account.
-However, if you have not received such payment, please check your Centrelink Account online.
+If you are eligible, by 31 July money will be credited into your designated bank account however, if you have not received such payment, please check your Centrelink Account online.